jack-champagne/raspi-eduroam/raspi-eduroam.md

 * To get the Raspberry Pi to connect to the eduroam network, a configuration file called the ‘wpa_supplicant’ must be configured correctly below is the command for configuring this file appropriately. **Please fill in your NETID and password** into marked fields.

+If you don't feel comfortable doing this, try looking at the script below instead.

 Inside: */etc/wpa_supplicant/wpa_supplicant.conf*

 ```bash